Compare roles in health

 Not sure where to start with the hundreds of careers in health?
 Use our compare roles section to get bite-size information on the entry requirements and training, pay and conditions, prospects and skills needed of up to three roles.
 If there is something that you think you could do, then get more in-depth information on the role.

 Don't forget, you can also save your role comparisons by registering with us.

 Make a comment or report a problem with this page

-Nutritionists use their knowledge of the science of food to help individuals and groups make the right choices about what they eat.
+Nutritionists are the heart of a patient's health by using their knowledge of the science of food to help individuals and groups make the right choices about what they eat.

 Training and qualifications required

 There is no set entry route to become a nutritionist.
 The Association for Nutrition (AfN) maintains the UK Voluntary Register of Nutritionists (UKVRN).
 There are three categories of UKVRN registrant: (i) registered nutritionist (RNutr) with nutrition specialism in public health, nutrition science, sport & exercise, food or animal nutrition; (ii) associate nutritionist (ANutr); (iii) Fellow of AfN (FAfN).
 All registrants have a degree in nutrition sciences or substantial peer-recognised professional nutrition experience and adhere to AfN Standards of Ethics, Conduct and Performance.
 To get onto a nutrition degree course you usually need appropriate level 3 qualifications.
 For a Masters you need a relevant degree or professional qualification.
 You will have the training you need to do the job which is likely to include an introduction to the area and local groups and agencies.
 Nutritionists need to make sure they keep their knowledge and skills up to date.